Jodjojo/Guess-my-number/README.md

 ## **Installation**

-This web-game does not require any isntallation as it is hosted on the internet and can be ran easily over the browser.
+This web-game does not require any installation as it is hosted on the internet and can be ran easily over the browser.

 ## **Features**